Why Screen Addiction in Babies Starts Earlier Than You Think (And How Movement Can Prevent It)

 World Health Organization:

-Recommends "no screens for babies under 2" - finally getting closer, but still allows screens after age 2 when critical brain development continues until age 5.
+Recommends "no screens for babies under 2" -- getting closer, but still allows screens after age 2 when brain development is far from finished.

 Canadian Paediatric Society: